 You won't find many clinics offering payment options directly, unfortunately.

 An email confirmation of your booking is usually sent to you, confirming the next steps.

 Clinics will normally expect payment of the remaining balance of treatment, upon arrival and admission to the clinic, so be prepared to make a payment at this time.

-Step 7 - Admit to treatment
+Step 7 - Get Started

 Asking The Right Questions

-Check our independent inspection reports, available on our clinic pages for Scotland, and Abbeycare Gloucester.
+How did we do with inspections from regulators?
+Check our reports, available on our clinic pages, here: Abbeycare Scotland, and Abbeycare Gloucester.

 Our therapists are ready to help you get the insights you need, to stop the pattern of addiction, and reclaim your life.

 Our clinic team are ready to help you make the progress you need.

 The only thing left is - are you ready?